 HANSEN: Is there a conflict between that which is referred to as creationism and that which is referred to as evolution?

-Dr. PATRICIA HAWLEY (Psychology Professor, University of Kansas): Just because it's in nature doesn't mean it's good.
+PATRICIA HAWLEY: Just because it's in nature doesn't mean it's good.
 Ebola is in nature, right?
 But raise your hand if you think it's good.
 Oh, you guys.

 HANSEN: Patricia Hawley is a psychology professor at the University of Kansas.
 She is not from Kansas, but she was intrigued by her adopted state, and whether the stereotypes about conservative, ultra-religious and rigid Kansans had any basis.
 Hawley wanted to know if strong religious backgrounds were a hindrance to learning about science and evolution.
 So, she's conducting a survey, and students in her evolutionary psychology class are taking part.

 HAWLEY: Because it's an upper-level course, and it has evolution right in the title, I don't tend to get a lot of kids in that class who have trouble reconciling their spirituality with science.

 HANSEN: We wanted to talk to some science students, who also profess strong religious beliefs, so, we arranged a meeting at the library.